-337. Plaintiffs reallege and incorporate all preceding paragraphs as though fully set forth herein.

-338. University Defendants engaged in viewpoint discrimination by singling out Plaintiffs engaged in the non-disruptive encampment based on the viewpoints they expressed in support of Palestinian lives and freedom.

-339. Past student protest movements expressing other viewpoints were not met with the same degree of hostility by the University, even those that resulted in significant property damage.
+- 306. Plaintiffs reallege and incorporate all preceding paragraphs as though fully set forth herein. - 307.
+University Defendants engaged in viewpoint discrimination by singling out Plaintiffs engaged in the non-disruptive encampment based on the viewpoints they expressed in support of Palestinian lives and freedom. - 308.
+Past student protest movements expressing other viewpoints were not met with the same degree of hostility by the University, even those that resulted in significant property damage.

-340. "Discrimination against speech because of its message is presumed to be unconstitutional."
+- 309. "Discrimination against speech because of its message is presumed to be unconstitutional."
 Rosenberg v.
-Rector and Visitors of Univ. of Va., 515 U.S. 819, 828 (1995).

-341. Even if Polk Place were not a traditional public forum, universities cannot engage in "viewpoint discrimination, even when the limited public forum is one of [their] own creation."
+Rector and Visitors of Univ. of Va., 515 U.S. 819, 828 (1995). - 310.
+Even if Polk Place were not a traditional public forum, universities cannot engage in "viewpoint discrimination, even when the limited public forum is one of [their] own creation."
 Id. at 829.
 Restrictions on speech must "burden no more speech than necessary to serve a significant government goal."
 Madsen v.
-Women's Health Ctr., Inc., 512 U.S. 753, 765 (1994).

-342. By forcibly clearing the nondisruptive encampment, summarily suspending and/or trespassing Plaintiffs, University Defendants engaged in unconstitutional viewpoint discrimination in violation of the First Amendment.

-343. University Defendants' decision to disperse Plaintiffs from Polk Place and failure to provide adequate alternative means for communication do not advance any legitimate government interest in a narrowly tailored way.

-344. As a result of University Defendants' actions, Plaintiffs suffered and continue to suffer irreparable harm to their First Amendment protected interests in speech and expression, petitioning the government, receiving ideas and information, and association.
+Women's Health Ctr., Inc., 512 U.S. 753, 765 (1994). - 311.
+By forcibly clearing the nondisruptive encampment, summarily suspending and trespassing students, and banishing non-students for their participation, University Defendants engaged in unconstitutional viewpoint discrimination in violation of the First Amendment. - 312.
+University Defendants' decision to disperse Plaintiffs from Polk Place and failure to provide adequate alternative means for communication do not advance any legitimate government interest in a narrowly tailored way. - 313.
+Additionally, University Defendants' actions were significantly more punitive than they have been against past protesters who engaged in the same or similar conduct but expressed other viewpoints. - 314.
+As a result of University Defendants' actions amounting to content and viewpoint discrimination, Plaintiffs suffered and continue to suffer irreparable harm to their First Amendment protected interests in speech and expression, petitioning the government, receiving ideas and information, and association.

-Count III
+Count IV